Governance of the 360Giving Standard

 - Openly: The governance and management of the 360Giving Standard is open to all interested parties.

 - Fairly: Decisions will be made with equity and respect to due process among participants.
 Through an open process for submitting issues and requests for updates, no individual or organisation will dominate or guide the development of the Standard.
 All consultations and upgrades will be transparent and opportunities are provided to appeal decisions.

 - In consensus: The governance and revision process allows for all views to be considered and addressed, with the aim that agreement can be found across a range of interests.

 - Transparently: We will provide advance public notice of proposed changes or upgrades to the Standard and the scope of work to be undertaken.
 Records of all decisions and the materials used in reaching those decisions will be provided.
 Public comment periods will be provided before final approval and adoption.

 If you would like to provide ideas or feedback on the 360Giving Standard, please visit our online Discussion Forum, where you can post comments and suggestions and contribute to existing discussions.
-All feedback and suggestions posted on the Forum will be taken into consideration by the Stewardship Committee and as per our governance and revision process for the Standard.
+All feedback and suggestions posted on the forum will be taken into consideration by the Stewardship Committee and as per the governance and review process for the Standard.